cloezure/exp-common-lisp/README.md

 # cl-learn
-my practice and study of clisp
+my practice and study of Common lisp